The Latest | Stormy Daniels' former lawyer, others called to stand in Trump hush money trial

 Trump did not appear to react in court to the clips, which were played on monitors throughout the courtroom, including directly in front of him on the defense table.

-After confirming the veracity of the clips, Browning was dismissed from the witness stand.
+After confirming the veracity of the clips, Robert Browning — the executive director of C-SPAN's archives — was dismissed from the witness stand.
 Trump's attorneys declined to question him.

 EXECUTIVE DIRECTOR OF C-SPAN ARCHIVES CALLED TO THE STAND